-In order to further increase the efficiency of soil spectroscopy In the third approach, we tested whether representative subsets of the SSL using the RS-LOCAL algorithm improved the accuracy of predicting SC of the local HAFL samples (Figure 2).
+In order to further increase the efficiency of soil spectroscopy, we tested whether representative subsets of the SSL using the RS-LOCAL algorithm improved the accuracy of predicting SC of the local HAFL samples (Figure 2).
 The RS-LOCAL algorithm was used to data-mine the SSL for samples suitable for local or location-specific calibrations according to similarities of spectral signatures between the local HAFL and SSL soil samples (Lobsey et al., 2017).
-Local HAFL samples were selected in the same manner as in local and SSL spiked models, resulting in iterations of the same samples as before (Figure 2).
-This variable was defined in the RS-LOCAL algorithm as m (Lobsey et al., 2017); so in our case, m = 3, 5, 7, 10, 15, 20, 25, 30, 40, 50 and 58 for each respective iteration.
-RS-LOCAL used m data to resample, evaluate and then remove irrelevant data from the SSL so that only the most appropriate data for deriving a local calibration remain-remained in a new SSL subset K. K and m together formed an a RS-LOCAL dataset, which was used for a calibration.
-In addition to the SSL and m data, three parameters were needed for RS-LOCAL (Lobsey et al., 2017):

-- k: the number of SSL samples randomly selected in the resampling step, and also the target number of SSL samples returned by the algorithm - b: the number of times each sample in the SSL was tested, on average, in each iteration of the algorithm - r: the proportion of SSL samples removed in each iteration of the algorithm

-In order to optimize the tuning parameters, we performed a full factorial combination of k (50, 100, 150 and 300), b (40, 50 and 60) and r (0.05 and 0.01) based on recommendations of the developers (Lobsey et al., 2017).
-The size of K remains the same for all values of m only as long as k, b, r and the size of the entire SSL remain constant.
-As in the other scenarios, the remaining local HAFL samples not in m were used for model validation for each respective iteration (116 -m) modelling approaches, each iteration was validated using the same 58 remaining local samples never used for any of the calibration iterations.
+Local HAFL samples were selected in the same

+- manner as in local and SSL spiked models, resulting in iterations of the same samples as before (Figure 2).
+This variable was 200 defined in the RS-LOCAL algorithm as m (Lobsey et al., 2017); so in our case, m = 3, 5, 7, 10, 15, 20, 25, 30, 40, 50 and 58 for each respective iteration.
+RS-LOCAL used m data to resample, evaluate and then remove irrelevant data from the SSL so that only the most appropriate data for deriving a local calibration remain in a new SSL subset K. K and m together formed an RS-LOCAL dataset, which was used for a calibration.
+In addition to the SSL and m data, three parameters were needed for 205 RS-LOCAL (Lobsey et al., 2017): - - -k: the number of SSL samples randomly selected in the resampling step, and also the target number of SSL samples returned by the algorithm - b: the number of times each sample in the SSL was tested, on average, in each iteration of the algorithm - -r: the proportion of SSL samples removed in each iteration of the algorithm - In order to optimize the tuning parameters, we performed a full factorial combination of k (50, 100, 150 and 300), b (40, 50 210 and 60) and r (0.05 and 0.01) based on recommendations of the developers (Lobsey et al., 2017).
+As in the other scenarios, the remaining local HAFL samples not in m were used for model validation for each respective iteration (116 - m).

 Figure 2.
 The number of samples used in each calibration (C) and validation (V) scheme using HAFL, BDM and NABO datasets for 1) local, 2) SSL spiking and 3) RS-LOCAL approaches.
-The same 58 local HAFL samples not never used in calibration were always used for validating the each modelling approaches approach and iteration.
+The same local HAFL samples not used in calibration were always used for validating the modelling approaches.
 Note different scales of the y-axis.

-3 Results
+4 Results

-3.1 Spectral Pre-processing and Analysis of Local HAFL Spectra
+4.1 Analysis of Local HAFL Spectra